 Iain McLarty Conductor

-Scottish conductor Iain McLarty studied in the Soloist Class at the Royal Danish Academy of Music (DKDM) in Copenhagen with Giordano Bellincampi and Michael Schønwandt, concluding in a concert with Aarhus Symfoniorkester which included the Danish première of James MacMillan's "The Confession of Isobel Gowdie".
+Iain studied in the Soloist Class at the Royal Danish Academy of Music (DKDM) in Copenhagen with Giordano Bellincampi and Michael Schønwandt, concluding in a concert with Aarhus Symfoniorkester which included the Danish première of James MacMillan's "The Confession of Isobel Gowdie".
 He has also conducted the Copenhagen Philharmonic, Odense Symfoniorkester, Ålborg Symfoniorkester, Sønderjyllands Symfoniorkester, Randers Kammerorkester, Prinsens Musikkorps and the DKDM Symphony Orchestra.
 He has assisted for productions with the Royal Danish Opera Academy.
 He is committed to performing contemporary music, giving numerous premières in both Scandinavia and the UK, and has taken part in masterclasses with the London Sinfonietta, Norwegian Radio Orchestra and BBC Singers.

 Iain has participated in orchestral conducting masterclasses with Alexander Vedernikov, Charles Peebles, Johannes Schlaefli, Diego Masson, George Hurst, Benjamin Zander and Timothy Reynish and choral conducting masterclasses with Sofi Jeannin, David Hill, Patrick Russill and Peter Broadbent.
 He previously studied with James Lowe.
 Throughout his studies he has been generously supported by Clutterbuck Travel Scholarships, Bucher-Fraser Scholarhips, a Sir James Caird Trust Travelling Scholarship, an Anglo-Danish Society Award, a Roderick Bryson Memorial Trust Award and a Fondation Idella travel scholarship.

-Before taking up conducting he studied Mathematics and Music at the University of Edinburgh with his interest in two such seemingly contrasting fields leading to his featuring in the film “Le pere di Adamo” which was shown at the Rome Film Festival.
+Before taking up conducting and church music, Iain studied Mathematics and Music at the University of Edinburgh with his interest in two such seemingly contrasting fields leading to his featuring in the film “Le pere di Adamo” which was shown at the Rome Film Festival.
 He also has a Masters in Musicology, with his research focusing on classical and church music in Scotland.
-He is an experienced church musician in a broad range of styles and delivers training and develops resources in worship for the Church of Scotland.
-He is particularly interested in music and liturgy in an ecumenical context and is regularly involved in planning and leading worship at various national and international events including for the World Council of Churches.